-Companies Act, 2013 introduced the concept of One Person Company in India in order to promote self-employment and to motivate individuals who are capable of starting a business of their own.
+Companies Act, 2013 introduced the concept of One Person Company in India to promote self-employment and to motivate individuals who are capable of starting a business of their own.
 The need for two directors in a private limited company is eliminated which aids the entrepreneurs to have total control over their entity, and also enjoying limited liability.
-A nominee is required to be mentioned in the Memorandum & Articles of Association, who will take over the responsibility of the company in case the original member is dead or incapable by any cause.

 Suitability for small business

-The suitability for a small business plays important role in disadvantages of one person company as the OPC is suitable only for small businesses only.
-OPC can thus have maximum paid up share capital of Rs.
+The suitability for small businesses plays important role in the disadvantages of a person company as the OPC is suitable only for small businesses.
+OPC can thus have a maximum paid-up share capital of Rs.
 50 Lakh or an annual turnover of Rs.
 2 Crores.
-Otherwise, an OPC needs to be converted itself into a Private Limited Company.
+Otherwise, an OPC needs to be converted into a Private Limited Company.

 Related: Advantages of OPC Registration

-This is a concept of a legal entity which is being created for a perpetual succession that is the continuation of the company even after the death or the retirement of a member is also challenged.
-Because the nominee whose name has thus been mentioned in the memorandum of association will, however, become the member of the company in the case of the death of the existing member.
-But it is doubtful that it would do any good for the company because the person is not involved in the day to day operation of the company, and hence he would not be able to succeed the business after the death of the member.
+This is a concept of a legal entity that is being created for a perpetual succession that is the continuation of the company even after the death or the retirement of a member is also challenged.
+Because the nominee whose name has thus been mentioned in the memorandum of association will, however, become a member of the company in the case of the death of the existing member.
+But it is doubtful that it would do any good for the company because the person is not involved in the day-to-day operation of the company, and hence he would not be able to succeed in the business after the death of the member.